Naqadeh County

+Naqadeh County (شهرستان نقده) is in West Azerbaijan province, Iran.
+Its capital is the city of Naqadeh.

 Etymology

-Naqadeh is the current name of the county (and its main town).
-The former name, known as Solduz (also spelled Sulduz, in Kurdish: Sundus), in reference to the Mongol Sulduz tribe, may have replaced an older name (now lost) during the reign of the Ilkhanid ruler Ghazan in 1303.
+Naqadeh is the current name of the county (and its main city).
+The former name, Solduz (also spelled Sulduz [Kurdish: Sundus]), is in reference to the Mongol Sulduz tribe, and may have replaced an older name (now lost) during the reign of the Ilkhanid ruler Ghazan in 1303.

 History

 In 1303, during the reign of Ilkhanid ruler Ghazan, the area comprising Naqadeh County was distributed in fiefs.
 According to the orientalist Vladimir Minorsky (died 1966), citing the 16th-century Kurdish prince and writer Sharafkhan Bidlisi, during the rule of the Turkoman Aq Qoyunlu and Qara Qoyunlu (in about the 15th century), "i.e. Jong after the Čōbānīs had disappeared", the Kurds of the Mukri (Mokri) tribe occupied the county of Naqadeh, and its old inhabitants were most likely "reduced to servitude".
 Minorsky, citing a mutilated and undated part of Bidlisi's work, narrates that a certain Budak of the Kurdish Baban tribe captured the county from the Qizilbash.
 This event may refer to one of the abrupt outbursts of skirmishes which occurred on the Safavid frontier.

 In 1828, following the Treaty of Turkmenchay, Iranian crown prince Abbas Mirza handed over the territory of the county as a fief to 800 Turkic Qarapapaq families and these new settlers, in return, had to have 400 horsemen ready for disposal for the government.
 In this period, the county had a population of 4–5,000 of both Kurds and Muqaddam Shia Azerbaijanis.
 The town would gradually fall into the hands of the Azerbaijanis.
 The state-supported Qarapapaq consolidated their power quickly by attacking the Mangur and Zerza tribes.